CombiRWTH/StaffScheduling/docs/developer-view/how-to-add/how-to-add-constraint.md

 # Adding a New Constraint to the Staff Scheduling System

-This guide explains how to create and integrate a new constraint into the shift scheduling system.
+This guide explains how to create and integrate a new constraint into the staff scheduling system.

 ## Overview